cchmb/cchmb.org/public/content/plugins/hum/readme.txt

 == Description ==

 Hum is a personal URL shortener for WordPress, designed to provide short URLs to your personal content, both hosted on WordPress and elsewhere.
 For example, rather than a long URL for a WordPress post such as <http://willnorris.com/2011/01/hum-personal-url-shortener-wordpress>, you could have a short URL like <http://willnorris.com/b/FJ>.
-Additional, if you have a custom domain for short URLs, you can shorten things further like <http://wjn.me/b/FJ>.
+Additionally, if you have a custom domain for short URLs, you can shorten things further like <http://wjn.me/b/FJ>.
+Once the plugin is enabled, the shortlink for a page or post can be found in the "Shortlink" item in the WordPress Admin Bar.

 WordPress post IDs are shortened using the [NewBase60][] encoding scheme which is specifically optimized for brevity and readability, with built-in error correction for commonly confused characters like '1', 'l', and 'I'.